lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-A variety of compute, fix, pair, dump styles with specialized capabilities that don't align with other packages.
+A variety of compute, fix, pair, bond styles with specialized capabilities that don't align with other packages.
 Do a directory listing, "ls src/MISC", to see the list of commands.